sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 #### Intracoded frames (I-frames)

-Basically just aJPEG image.
+Basically just a JPEG image.
 Used as starting point.

 #### P-frames